-A chess player needs to constantly keep looking for new ideas for his opening choices, for future games preparation or simply for the sake of improving.
+Robert Fischer on the Spanish Opening: A chess player needs to constantly keep looking for new ideas for his opening choices, for future games preparation, or simply for the sake of improving.
 These new ideas are not always in the Super Elite tournaments but hidden in the past, in the history of our great world champions.
-In this article we are going to have an inside look at some of Bobby Fischer’s games and his particular way of handling the Spanish Opening with the white pieces.
+In this article, we are going to have an inside look at some of Robert Bobby Fischer’s games and his particular way of handling the Spanish Opening with the white pieces.

 Fischer’s record with the Spanish opening was close to perfection.
-From his games we can extract a few patterns that he repeated along his chess career.
-In this article we are going to examine his preference for the “fixed” centre in certain lines of the closed Spanish.
+From his games, we can extract a few patterns that he repeated throughout his chess career.
+In this article, we are going to examine his preference for the “fixed” center in certain lines of the closed Spanish.

-Let’s begin by explaining to our readers the concept of fixed centre.
+Let’s begin by explaining to our readers the concept of a fixed center.
 As defined by Alexander Kotov:

-“The position of the pawns in the centre is in one way or another fixed and it is not easy to alter their position.”
+“The position of the pawns in the center is in one way or another fixed and it is not easy to alter their position.”

 Ready to start systematic training that actually works?

-The most common fixed centre and the one we well be analyzing in the games played by Fischer is with pawns on e4 and e5.
+The most common fixed center and the one we will be analyzing in the games played by Fischer is with pawns on e4 and e5.
 The general strategy to follow for each side is to play for control (and sometimes occupation) of the key squares d5/f5 (for white) and d4/f4 (for black).
 Both sides should focus on playing in the center, reinforcing it with piece play.

 To give you an idea of what this means, let’s have a look at the following diagram: